w3f/polkadot-wiki/docs/learn/learn-transaction-fees.md

 The length fee is a per-byte fee multiplier for the size of the transaction in bytes.

+There is also a targeted fee adjustment that serves as a multiplier which can tune the final fee based on network congestion.
+This can constitute an adjusted weight fee which is the targeted fee adjustment \* weight fee.

 Together, these fees constitute the inclusion fee.
 The inclusion fee is the base fee + length fee + adjusted weight fee.